ATHIFAHS/BI-Analyst-Project-1/README.md

 - top 5 category product with the highest sales
 - top 5 category product with the highest quantity
 #### Dashboard
-The dashboard that I created using Looker Data Studio could be shown in the picture below.
+The dashboard I created using Looker Data Studio is shown in the picture below.
 ![Image](https://github.com/user-attachments/assets/f2f6090c-f3b4-4ecc-8d20-06981a9304ca)
 #### Data Storytelling
 From our database, there are some insights that we could take.